 One of modern Australia’s greatest artistic triumphs, the 1975 Peter Weir movie, ‘Picnic At Hanging Rock’, draws from these more ancient notions of time, which began to weave their way throughout this vast country / continent 45,000 years before its relatively recent British colonization.

 Whilst I was in New Zealand I heard that the Playground Weekender, 2 hours outside Sydney, had been cancelled due to flood warnings (the warnings proved correct).
-Greater forces had conspired to throw my plans up in the air, but although it was disappointing, especially given that I'd been booked to close the festival (following in the footsteps of Tom Middleton and Norman Jay), the organizers managed to arrange some alternative events, so all was not lost.
-I also was able to find some time to spend an hour with Adrian Isaac (aka DJ Kool Ade) on Bondi FM, which you can check out here:
+Greater forces had conspired to throw my plans up in the air, but although it was disappointing, especially given that I’d been booked to close the festival (following in the footsteps of Tom Middleton and Norman Jay), the organizers managed to arrange some alternative events, so all was not lost.
+I also was able to find some time to spend an hour with Adrian Isaac (aka DJ Kool Ade) on Bondi FM.

 The replacement shows, at the Beach Road Hotel in Bondi on the Saturday and the Roundhouse at the University of New South Wales on the Sunday, went really well, and rounded off the tour nicely – it hadn’t concluded in anti-climax as I was concerned it might when I received the news that Playground was cancelled.
 The recording from the Roundhouse is also available to stream / download via SoundCloud: